How to Recover Data from Mac Hard Drive to Windows PC: All the Methods

 Method 3: Create an Image Backup and Scan It

 If you can’t physically connect your drive to your Windows PC and you don’t have a Time Machine backup, you can still recover data using Disk Drill.
+However, we’ll need to do the extra step of creating a backup image that Disk Drill can scan instead.

 Fortunately, Disk Drill has a really good backup tool that works perfectly with its recovery tool – so if you plan on using Disk Drill, we recommend using this feature.